jaranmio/Franka-Applications_ROS2-based-drawing-and-object-positioning/README.md

 ---

-#### 10. Changing Drawing Parameters
+#### 10. Changing Drawing Parameters such as the image file to draw, the height of the drawing plane, orientation of the pen, etc.

-- **To change drawing position, scale, pen height, or gripper orientation:**
+- **To change image, scale, pen height, or gripper orientation, etc:**
   - Go to the `config` folder on the desktop.
-  - Open `config.yaml` and adjust parameters:
+  - Open `config.yaml` and adjust parameters, for example:
     - `image_center_y`: Horizontal position of the image center (in cm, relative to the arm base).
     - `vertical_gripper`: Set to `true` for a vertical pen, `false` for an angled pen.
-    - `drawing_height`: Set the pen height (in meters).
-    - Other parameters for scaling and offsets as needed.
+    - Other parameters may be modified as needed as needed.

 - **After changing `config.yaml`, relaunch the drawing node as in step 9.**